tef/ratking/README.md

 - Extra init commits can't be shared amongst branches when merging.
 - No branches with extra init commits are included when getting related branches
-- If a commit is on the to-be merged set for one branch, it must be true for any other branch that contains it.
 - For a branch, a commit has some depth from the to-be-merged set of commits, and this must not change after merging.

-When strict mode is off, extra init commits may end up being folded into the new merged history, despite not being on the linear history for a given branch, and thus end up with newer data from the merged history.
+Turning it off might not solve any of your problems.
+If you have a branch with extra init commits that appear in other branches, you may end up in a situation where the linear history is no longer truly linear, i.e you get two sets of commits from the same branch being interwoven, and the code will still complain about it.

 ## Quick-Start